-Beginning with Informix Version 11.50xC6, the server automatically removes secondary servers during reversion.
+The server automatically removes secondary servers during reversion.
 After reversion on the primary server is complete, you must recreate all HDR, RS, and SD secondary servers in a high-availability cluster.

-- Determine if you can revert.
-See information in "Ascertain that reversion is possible and identify reversion requirements" on page 7-2. - Complete the steps in "Preparing to migrate, upgrade, or revert clusters" on page 5-1. - Perform all reversion operations as user informix.
+- · Determine if you can revert.
+See information in "Review the database schema prior to reversion" on page 7-2. - Complete the steps in "Preparing to migrate, upgrade, or revert clusters" on page 5-1. - Perform all reversion operations as user informix.